MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

 ### Return type

-`TABLE(account_name text, allowed_users regrole[])` a two-column table with the list of Azure blob storage accounts added, and the list of PostgreSQL users or roles that have been granted access to it.
+`TABLE(account_name text, allowed_users regrole[])` a two-column table with the list of Azure blob storage accounts added, and the list of PostgreSQL users or roles that are granted access to it.

 ## azure_storage.blob_list